Symptoms of an Enlarged Liver and How to Treat It

 To detox our liver we must increase our consumption of liquids, such as natural juices and vegetable smoothies, which provide us with vitamins and minerals.
 In addition, we should increase our fiber intake and avoid fatty products.

-An inflamed liver or hepatomegaly is a disease that you should take into account.
-It happens when this indispensable organ suffers an infection and increases in size, causing symptoms that you should be aware of.
-Today, in this article, we want to inform you about it for the sake of your health and that of your family.
+An enlarged liver or hepatomegaly is a disease that you shouldn’t ignore.
+It happens when this indispensable organ suffers an infection and increases in size, thus causing symptoms that you should be aware of.
+Today, in this article, we’ll be telling you all you need to know about it, for the sake of your health and that of your family.
 Find out more below.

-Sometimes there are viruses or bacteria that cause inflammation to the liver.
-Other times it can be due to poor nutrition, excess fats, alcohol, too many processed foods, or by taking many medications which can also cause us to suffer hepatomegaly.
-So it is worth being careful, and knowing what symptoms are associated with hepatomegaly.
+Sometimes there are viruses or bacteria that cause an enlarged liver.
+Other times it can be due to poor nutrition, excess fats, alcohol, too many processed foods, or by taking many medications which can also cause us to suffer liver enlargement.
+What, then, are the symptoms?

 1. Flu-like symptoms

 That’s right, during the first days of the inflammation in the liver it is common to feel the same symptoms as if we had the flu.
-A very severe fatigue, low-grade fever, muscle pain, wanting to vomit… But as time goes on our prognosis does not improve; on the contrary, we feel worse.
+These include very severe fatigue, a slight fever, muscle pain, and nausea.
+But as time goes on, our prognosis doesn’t improve; on the contrary, we feel worse.

 2. Swelling of the abdomen

-Being an inflammation, it is common to notice that your belly is more swollen and hard.
-You will feel pain in the abdomen, and every time you finish eating, you will have a very unpleasant feeling, the feeling of being very full, very heavy and uncomfortable.
+Being an inflammation, it is common to notice that your belly is more swollen.
+You will feel pain in the abdomen, and every time you finish eating, you will have a very unpleasant feeling.
+A feeling of being very full, very heavy and uncomfortable.
 You may feel nauseous and your digestion will be quite slow.

 3. Intestinal Problems

-Another fairly common indication of an inflamed liver is to go to the bathroom and see how your stools have changed color.
-They are whiter.
+Another fairly common indication of an enlarged liver is a change in the color of your stools.
+They will be a whiter color.
 This is directly due to an inflammation caused by a virus.
-In regards to your urine, doctors tell us that it is common to notice it has a darker color.
+In regards to your urine, doctors tell us that it is common for it to have a darker color.

 4. Bad taste in the mouth

-A metallic or bitter taste in the mouth is noted.
-You cannot perceive the natural flavor of food and everything suddenly causes a nasty taste on your palate, thereby taking away your desire to eat.
-Further, you will notice that you have bad breath, you have lost your appetite and your mouth is dry.
+Another symptom of an enlarged liver is a metallic or bitter taste in the mouth.
+You cannot perceive the natural flavors of food and everything suddenly starts to taste unpleasant, thereby taking away your desire to eat.
+Furthermore, you’ll notice that you have bad breath, a smaller appetite and a dry mouth.
 These are very characteristic symptoms.

 5. Pain and discomfort

 In addition to the fatigue that we already discussed, it is common to feel a very uncomfortable pain under the ribs.
 It is a sensation of having a hot plate around our abdomen.
-Something that makes you lose the desire to do things, that makes you feel more tired and sleepy.
+Because of this, you may lose the desire to do things, and feel more tired and sleepy.

 6. Skin color

-One of the symptoms that should put us on alert immediately is if our skin, or our eyes, suddenly acquires a yellowish tone.
-This is jaundice and a clear sign that your liver is sick, so go immediately to your doctor.
+One of the symptoms that should put us on immediate alert is if our skin, or our eyes, suddenly acquire a yellowish tone.
+This is jaundice and a clear sign that your liver is not well.
+You should go to see your doctor immediately.

-What tests will I have to undergo to know why my liver is inflamed?
+What tests will I have to undergo to know why my liver is enlarged?

 Tips for treating an inflamed liver

-- Eat more fiber, drink more liquids, natural juices and vegetable smoothies.
-Avoid red meat, milk, fats and foods with too much seasoning or chemicals.
+- Firstly, eat more fiber, and drink more liquids, natural juices and vegetable smoothies.
+Avoid red meat, milk, fats and foods with too much salt or chemicals.

-- Infusion of milk thistle: few medicinal plants are as appropriate for your liver as milk thistle.
+- Infusion of milk thistle: few medicinal plants are as good for your liver as milk thistle.
 It heals, detoxifies, regenerates the cells and reduces inflammation.
 You can find it in natural food stores, both in tablet form and in tea bags ready for an infusion.
-Drink it every day and you will feel better.
+Drink it every day to help you feel better.

-- Dandelion: Do you already have this at home?
-It is one of the essential plants to detoxify the liver and care for it; it is like a balm that this organ is grateful to receive every day after lunch.
-Do not hesitate, this is a simple remedy that will do you much good.
+- And, finally, dandelion: This is one of the essential plants to detoxify the liver and care for it.
+It is like a balm that the liver is grateful to receive every day after lunch.
+This really is a simple remedy that will really benefit your liver.